Save Money This Winter by Rearranging Your Furniture

 Once the furniture has been moved, it’s also recommended to consider new blinds or curtains for the full makeover.
 When it comes to covering the windows, there are two things to consider.
 It can be a good idea to keep in solar heat, which would mean having the window open, but on those dreary days, keeping the windows closed may be the best option to avoid drafts from the cool air.

 Rearranging Furniture and Electronics

 First, begin by simply rearranging the furniture.
 Feel free to include cozy corners to snuggle up in, but make sure not to cover any vents.
 Brainstorm your new arrangement by using a pen and paper and clean as you move to help with the airflow.

 Make sure to move furniture away from the windows, as the excess cool air will make those seats cooler than others.
 In addition, trying to compensate those cool areas will mean paying more to heat your home.

 In addition to a new furniture arrangement, move your electronics to save excess heat.
-Heat from computers, television or other electronics can be lost when electronics are placed near windows or exterior walls.
+The heat from computers, television, or other electronics can be lost when electronics are placed near windows or exterior walls.
 This could even mean using the extra heat from an LCD TV on an interior wall to hold in that extra heat.